Oversupply is when your breasts produce more milk than your baby needs. This can be stressful for both you and your baby.

 Problems with oversupply for baby

-- refusal to fall asleep at the breast
+- refuse to fall asleep at the breast

-- you notice blood in your baby's stools
+- you notice blood in your baby's poo

 - your baby has any other symptoms that worry you

-Your public health nurse (PHN), GP or lactation consultant can help.
+Your public health nurse (PHN), GP or lactation nurse can help.

 How to help oversupply